top of page

 leaning back on the Cedar Tree

-in the shade, saying “All my relations.”
+“All my relations.”

-(The Cedar Tree is one of her relatives.)
+(For the Cedar Tree is one of her relatives.)

 “My dear young Coyote Hawk,